WojciechMatuszewski/one-time-use-presigned-url/article.md

 I will be using _AWS CDK_ as my _IAC_ tool of choice and _TypeScript_ as a programing language for the implementation.

-First, the _AWS DynamoDB_ table for holding information about using a given presigned URL and the _AWS S3_ bucket will contain given objects.
+First, the _AWS DynamoDB_ table for holding information about using a given presigned URL and the _Amazon S3_ bucket will contain given objects.

 ```ts
 import * as dynamo from "@aws-cdk/aws-dynamodb";